bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 Configuring local storage.

 Packet hosts allow you to attach mulitple storage volumes to your each of your instances.
-This lab requires each node to have 2 seperate volumes per node (one for each test).
+For this lab each node has 2 seperate volumes per node (one for use with OX and the other as a locally mounted volume).
 They should appear as dm-0 and dm-1 (run these steps as root)

     # packet-block-storage-attach -m queue